 There are no two ways about it: Netflix is absolutely dominating the streaming video market.
 In 2020 alone, Netflix added 37 million new subscribers, over 80% of which came from outside the US.
 For perspective, Netflix competitor Hulu ended 2020 with over 36.6 million subscribers in total.
-While researching the use of VPNs to unblock Netflix access for travelers and those stuck inside for a while we struggled to find a really comprehensive source of Netflix statistics, facts and figures so decided to compile our own.
+While researching the use of VPNs to securely access Netflix, we struggled to find a really comprehensive source of Netflix statistics, facts and figures so decided to compile our own.

 Netflix is a fairly multi-faceted company.
 With so much attention pouring its way, industry observers have been collecting reams of data on the company for over a decade now.
 Most Netflix facts and stats focus heavily on the company’s growth numbers and market value, but there’s much more to the streaming service than that.
 And not all of it paints a rosy picture for the company.